ryanmiville/dq/README.md

 ## Terminal auto-display

-When a stage's stdout is a terminal, it renders a pretty table instead of Arrow.
-When piped, it emits Arrow for the next stage.
-This means the last command in a pipeline automatically pretty-prints without needing `dq to`.
+When a stage's stdout is a terminal, it executes the accumulated plan and renders a pretty table.
+When piped or redirected, it emits JSON plan data for the next `dq` stage instead.
+This means the last command in a pipeline automatically pretty-prints without needing `dq to`, but if you want materialized rows in a pipe or file you should end the pipeline with `dq to ...`.

 ### Environment variables